64% of marketers actively invest in SEO, indicating that improving SEO and growing organic presence is important to their marketing strategy.

 - Wix doesn’t let you change your site’s template once it’s been applied to your website, so choose carefully

-- Wix has been known to create pages that are bloated with code, and as a result may be slower than competitors
+- Wix has been known to create pages that are bloated with code and may be slower than competitors as a result

 - Not all Wix site templates are guaranteed responsive